Machu Picchu is perhaps the most

 scenic sights.
 Staying in good hotels with

 to Lima with British Airways and transfer to

 the Casa Andina Premium Miraflores for 2 nights.
 (N)

 Morning tour of colonial and modern Lima,

-over the Andes to Arequipa, an attractive city
+Fly over the Andes to Arequipa, a city of white

 Stay at the Libertador for 2 nights.
 (B)